gitbls/ndm/README.md

 * Display and review the ndm configuration: `sudo ndm config --list`

 * You must also specify which DNS and DHCP servers to use with the `--dns` and `--dhcp` switches.
 Legal values are
-    * **DNS:**&nbsp;&nbsp;&nbsp;`--dns bind` and `--dns dnsmasq`
+    * **DNS:**&nbsp;&nbsp;&nbsp;`--dns bind` or `--dns dnsmasq`
     * **DHCP:**&nbsp;`--dhcp isc-dhcp-server`, `--dhcp dnsmasq`, or `--dhcp none`
     * Your ndm host is now configured for basic operation!

 ### Add hosts

 Add your hosts, either via a set of ndm commands or by importing a properly formatted network database.
-See "Importing a network database" and "Day-to-day management tasks" below.
+See [Importing a Network Database](https://github.com/gitbls/ndm#importing-a-network-database) and [Day-to-day management tasks](https://github.com/gitbls/ndm#day-to-day-management-tasks).
 Note that ndm will automatically add the hostname of the system on which it is running to the database.

 * `sudo ndm add 192.168.42.4 --hostname mypitest --mac nn:nn:nn:nn:nn:nn --note "RPi for testing"`